About the College of Education

 Advantages of Our Education Programs

 Our flexible learning options offer you the option to complete an education degree program online or at one of our campus locations across the United States.
 And whichever option you choose, you’ll be earning your degree around a schedule that works best for you.
-With state-specific approval in many states, check with your enrollment advisor to ensure that the program you want is available in your state.
+With state-specific approval in many states, check with your enrollment representative to ensure that the program you want is available in your state.

 Our class sizes are small and courses are taken one or two at a time, which allows you to devote the five to nine weeks of class to learning the material fully.
 Manageable class sizes mean that you’ll also have access to one-on-one time with faculty.
 And there’s no waiting list, so your education program classes can start as soon as you’re ready.